Understanding the difference between an American Bulldog and a Pit Bull can be challenging, especially given their similarities.

 While both breeds can make great family pets, they have unique characteristics and traits that set them apart.

-The American Bulldog is larger, with a height ranging from 22 to 27 inches and a weight of 60 to 120 pounds.
+The American Bulldog is larger, ranging in height from 22 to 27 inches and weighing 60 to 120 pounds.

 On the other hand, a Pit Bull is relatively smaller, with a height of 17 to 21 inches and a weight of 30 to 60 pounds.